Mirxa27/new-macos1/VoiceAgent/README.md

    npm install
    npm run build
    npm start -- "Your message here"
-   # The demo includes a default Gemini API key for convenience.
+   # A default Gemini API key is included.
+Set GEMINI_API_KEY to use your own.
    ```